resistiv/resistiv.github.io/_tabs/about.md

 Hiya, I'm Kai!

-I'm currently a junior Computer Science student studying at the University of Alabama.
+I'm a Computer Science student studying at the University of Alabama, working towards my bachelor's and master's degrees concurrently.
 I enjoy working with the C family of languages, with C# being my favorite.
 When I'm not working on uni assignments, I'm practicing reverse engineering by working on old video games (particularly PS1 games).
 I also enjoy documenting the proprietary file formats that said old games use and writing tools for the particularly interesting ones.

 Aside from software development, I am a casual voice actor, [photographer](https://www.instagram.com/resistivkai/), [coin collector](https://en.numista.com/echanges/profil.php?id=295539), [preservationist](https://archive.org/details/@resistiv), genealogist, and so much more (can you tell I get hooked on things easily?).
 The overarching theme encompassing a lot of my interests is a desire to capture & document things that are obscure, forgotten, or otherwise lost.